Group Prenatal Care Option

 Group Prenatal Care combines your prenatal care with a discussion and support group.

 We are happy to invite you to participate in a wonderful and different kind of prenatal care.
-Group prenatal care is used in many settings across the United States, primarily through a program called Centering Pregnancy.
+Group prenatal care is used in many settings across the United States.
 Surveys have found a 96 percent satisfaction rate among women who participated in Centering Pregnancy care.

 OHSU Nurse Midwives believe that Group Prenatal Care allows our patients to: